quasarcnmi/kube/README.md

 ## Build the Nodes
 Our objectives are:
 - Ensure we have a non prod user set up on nodes.
-This user must also have sudo rights for each node member.
+This user must also have sudo rights for each node server.
 - setup the variables in the [***set-env.sh***](set-env.sh) script
 - We will create a Kube-Vip manifest file which will be custom for each of the master nodes.
 In the case of the Ethernet adapters not being assigned the same port.
 - Initialize the cluster on the first master node
 - Files will be copied back to the admin server.
 - The script will then create a install script file and place it in each of the other node
 - Go to each node - execute the scripts and it should work!

+##Install Procedure

+execute ***git clone https://github.com/quasarcnmi/kube*** in the home directory of the admin server.

 After cloning this repo - open the [***set-env.sh***](set-env.sh)  script.